qismib/QuaKe/README.md

 The last command allows to install the `quake` program into the environment python path.

-There are three valid choices for the optional `MODE` flag, which controls the specific tensorflow distribution that will be installed:
+:warning: **Note: install the appropriate TensorFlow distribution**

+`quake` assumes that the user has already installed the most optimized version of TensorFlow for his platform.
+As such, by default, `pip` will not check it as a requirement.

+However, the user can also install it specifying a `MODE` option in the `pip` command.
+The list below summarizes the three valid choices for the `MODE`
+flag:

 - `tf`: installs the `tensorflow` package
 - `cpu`: installs the `tensorflow-cpu` package
 - `gpu`: installs the `tensorflow-gpu` package

-If no `MODE` is specified, `quake` assumes that the user has already installed `tensorflow` and it will not be subjec to any `pip` requirement check.

 ## Running the code